 The pressure waveform generated by the IABP can be used to assess the effectiveness of counterpulsation, and to troubleshoot the balloon pump setup.
 Poorly synchronised balloon inflation and deflation timing can be massively detrimental (or at least unproductive).

 However, this whole balloon timing business, generally speaking, is an artefact of a bygone era, when timing was under greater manual control.
 Automatically timed pumps are the standard today, and many people will never encounter these waveforms in their practice; however one should still be familiar with them.
-This has come up in Question 3.2 from the second paper of 2009, where early balloon deflation is discussed.
+This has come up in Question 3.2 from the second paper of 2009, where early balloon deflation is discussed, and there was an entire series of different abnormal waveforms in Question 2 from the second paper of 2022.

 - Early balloon inflation results in increased afterload